 Many papers in the literature emphasize a positive role for multilateral cooperation.
 In addition to Bagwell and Staiger (2005b), another example is Maggi (1999) who shows that multilateralism can play a positive role in the global trade system by monitoring and punishing defectors.
-However, in contrast to much of the literature, our model presents a mechanism where the presence of multilateral cooperation prior to bilateral cooperation actually results in a loss of world welfare.
+However, in contrast to much of the literature, our model presents a mechanism where the presence of multilateral cooperation prior to bilateral cooperation tilateralism; it allows small countries that do not participate in early rounds of multilateral negotiations to gain by forming FTAs with large countries and attracting new foreign direct investment.